MINISTRIES

 The Parish Council serves in an advisory capacity to the pastor to provide leadership, direction, education, resources, and encouragement in accordance with the constant and continuing goals of the parish, the Archdiocese, and the Universal Church.
 Ideally, Parish Council members are persons who are known and respected within the parish community and are willing to make a commitment of time and service to parish life.

 The Parish Transformation Team applies our Catholic Faith with compassion to encourage and inspire St. David parishioners to deepen our relationship with God and to share the gifts that He has given us with others.
 We pray and work in the Holy Spirit that our parish will be more and more transformed to the likeness of Jesus together with Fr.
-Ferrara, and Deacon Scott.
+Blessing, and Deacon Scott.

 The St. David Respect Life Apostolate is a group of your fellow parishioners passionate about promoting the Christian principle that all are made in the image and likeness of God and therefore valuable in his sight and possessing the right to life.
 Our mission is compassion, love and mercy.